-- Other than where the shareholder exercises the right, appointment and removal of directors. - Approval of changes to Board structure, size and composition. - Appointment and removal of the Chair. - · Appointment and removal of the Company Secretary. - Appointment, reappointment and removal of the external auditor. - Appointment and removal of Chair and members of committees of the Board. - Appointment and removal from office of the CEO or the Head of a Controlled Function.
+- Other than where the shareholder exercises the right, appointment and removal of directors. - Approval of changes to Board structure, size and composition. - · Appointment and removal of the Chair. - Appointment and removal of the Company Secretary. - Appointment, reappointment or removal of the external auditor. - Appointment or removal of Board Committee Chair and members of committees of the Board. - Appointment or removal from office of Pre-Approved Controlled Functions.